Serphiq Find the first SEO move worth testing.

 Buyer question

-Why competitor analysis often becomes a distraction
+Why broad comparison often becomes a distraction

 02